containers/podman-bootc/README.md

 ### Fedora

-You first must have `podman-machine` installed.
-It is required to have a *rootful* podman machine setup via e.g. `podman machine init --rootful --now`.

-For Fedora 40 and Rawhide we provide a COPR repository.
+For Fedora 40+ and Rawhide we provide a COPR repository.
 First, enable the COPR repository:

 ```